Why Scope Clarity Beats Flexibility in Services Contracts

 Clients ask for it.
 Providers promise it.

-Yet many contract disputes originate from the same place: unclear scope.
+Yet many services contract disputes originate from the same place: lack of scope clarity.
 What was meant to remain adaptable slowly becomes ambiguous, then contentious.
 Flexibility without structure shifts risk instead of managing it.

 How scope ambiguity creates friction